Chapter

 Snively whimpered, and didn't answer.
 The fist opened, and he fell roughly to

 the ground, landing on his rump.
-He immediately scrambled to his feet and raced over to
+He immediately scrambled to his feet and raced

 the computer.